 - type

 - · version

 - env

 - docker

 - config

+· organizations

+'''

+.# This is a sample configuration file for Hyperledger Besu network which has 4 nodes.

+All text values are case-sensitive

+network:

+Network level configuration specifies the attributes required for each organization

+to join an existing network.

+version: 1.4.4 #this is the version of Besu docker image that will be deployed.

+#Environment section for Kubernetes setup

+type: "dev"

+tag for the environment.
+Important to run multiple flux on single cluster

+proxy: ambassador

+value has to be 'ambassador' as 'haproxy' has not been implemented for Besu

+Any additional Ambassador ports can be given below, must be comma-separated without spaces, this is valid only

+These ports are enabled per cluster, so if you have multiple clusters you do not need so many ports

+ambassadorPorts: 15010,15011,15012,15013,15020,15021,15022,15023,15030,15031,15032,15033,15040,15041,15042,15043

+retry count: 20

+Retry count for the checks on Kubernetes cluster

+external_dns: enabled

+Should be enabled if using external-dns for automatic route configuration

+Docker registry details where images are stored.
+This will be used to create k8s secrets

+Please ensure all required images are built and stored in this registry.

+Do not check-in docker password.

+url: "index.docker.io/hyperledgerlabs"

+username: "docker_username"

+password: "docker_password"

+Following are the configurations for the common Besu network

+Allows specification of one or many organizations that will be connecting to a network.

+organizations:

+Specification for the 1st organization.
+Each organization should map to a VPC and a separate k8s cluster for pro

-- organizations
+- organization:

-''' .# This is a sample configuration file for Hyperledger Besu network which has 4 nodes.
-All text values are case-sensitive Network level configuration specifies the attributes required for each organization to join an existing network. version: 1.4.4 #this is the version of Besu docker image that will be deployed. #Environment section for Kubernetes setup type: "dev" tag for the environment.
-Important to run multiple flux on single cluster proxy: ambassador value has to be 'ambassador' as 'haproxy' has not been implemented for Besu Any additional Ambassador ports can be given below, must be comma-separated without spaces, this is valid only These ports are enabled per cluster, so if you have multiple clusters you do not need so many ports This sample uses a single cluster, so we have to open 4 ports for each Node.
-These ports are again specified f_0 ambassadorPorts: 15010,15011,15012,15013,15020,15021,15022,15023,15030,15031,15032,15033,15040,15041,15042,15043 retry count: 20 Retry count for the checks on Kubernetes cluster Should be enabled if using external-dns for automatic route configuration external dns: enabled Docker registry details where images are stored.
-This will be used to create k8s secrets Do not check-in docker password. url: "index.docker.io/hyperledgerlabs" username: "docker_username" password: "docker_password" Following are the configurations for the common Besu network Allows specification of one or many organizations that will be connecting to a network. organizations: Specification for the 1st organization.
-Each organization should map to a VPC and a separate k8s cluster for pro - organization: name: carrier external url suffix: test.besu.blockchaincloudpoc.com # This is the url suffix that will be added in DNS reco '''
+name: carrier

+external url suffix: test.besu.blockchaincloudpoc.com # This is the url suffix that will be added in DNS reco

+'''